 Life is a scary thing.
 This one chance, entirely in our own hands.
 That’s a big responsibility.
 A big ask.
 This tiny human, fragile, yet with unlimited potential.
 I don’t want to regret my choices.
 I want to be true.

-I’m scared of missing out.
-I’m scared of not travelling but also scared of the unknown.
-I’m scared of true opinions and of being judged by others.
+I’m scared of missing out, of not travelling but also of the unknown.
+I’m terrified of true opinions and of being judged by others.
 I’m scared of ignorance and misunderstanding.
 I’m scared of big society and scared of small minds.

 So, yes, I’m scared.
 But any life worth living needs to challenge us so we can learn and push ourselves.
 Find out our true limits and break past the boundaries we thought we once had.
-Being scared shows we care.
+Being frightened shows we care.
 We care about the impact our lives have on our planet, our friends and family, our society, the nature around us.
-Being scared is normal.
-It’s how we channel that fear that sets us apart from the norm.
+This fear is normal.
+It’s how we channel it that sets us apart from the norm.
 Do we let the fear settle, and back down?
 Or do we acknowledge it, tame it, feel it but use the energy to change the world?

 I’m scared.
 And I’m proud of it.